AlexMar16/verklegt_namskeid1/readme.txt

 - Open Perons.pro with Qt (Persons.pro located in Persons folder).

-- Go to Project, on the left of the window, and change the building directory to
+- Try to build, if it fails follow the next step.

-- opna persons.pro með qt (er staðsett í persons möppu)
+- Go to Project, on the left of the window, and change the building directory to build-Persons-Desktop_Qt_5_7_0_clang_64bit-Debug.

-- breyta inn í projects build directory í (Viðeigandislóð/Persons/build-Persons-Desktop_Qt_5_7_0_clang_64bit-Debug)
+  You can either browse the directory or copy it with the right path infront of it.